CN-Celeb: multi-genre speaker recognition: Speaker recognition: challenge, technique and data

 \subsection{Phase 2: Phonetic variation}

-Further investigations attempted to deal with the phonetic variation - the main obstacle towards text-independent speaker recognition.
+Further investigations attempted to deal with the phonetic variation -- the main obstacle towards text-independent speaker recognition.
 GMM~\cite{reynolds1995automatic} and its adapted version, GMM-UBM~\cite{Reynolds00} were demonstrated to be the most effective towards this end.
-The main principle of this approach is to model the phonetic variance with different Gaussian components, and then treat the changes in statistical properties of these components (usually mean shift) as speaker traits.
-With this approach, phonetic variations and speaker variations could be well separated.
-It is worthwhile to highlight here that the signal-level randomness of a particular phone is represented by the variance of the corresponding Gaussian component.
-Some other techniques were proposed in this period, but the most successful ones such as the GMM-SVM architecture~\cite{campbell2006support,karam2007new} followed the same spirit.

 A large dataset is necessary to train the Gaussian components, and so data requirement during this phase was more demanding than Phase 1.
 Moreover, the data used by researchers began to be more standardized, partly due to the NIST Speaker Recognition Evaluation (SRE) started in 1996~\cite{alvin2004nist}.
 One of the most popular corpora during this phase was Switchboard collected by the Linguistic Data Consortium (LDC)\footnote{https://www.ldc.upenn.edu/}.
 This corpus incorporated several collections, each of which includes hundreds of speakers and thousands of conversations.
 It was extensively used in the NIST SRE series from 1996-2003, and also formed an important part of the training set in the later NIST SREs.